Moving to Progressive Delivery with Feature Flags

 Pro tip: Think about the three pillars of observability: metrics, logs, and traces.
 Set up your monitoring in a way that covers the impact and performance.

-3. They don’t fix misalignment between developers and product teams
+3. Not preventing misalignment between developers and product teams

 Let’s say your product team wants to roll out a feature to a specific customer segment, and they’ve decided to use an existing flag.
 The flag may already have a purpose—for example, your developers could’ve set it up to conduct another test.
 If you don’t have the context (and documentation) to be sure you can use this flag, you could be causing more problems by switching it back on.